kamuikatsurgi/aave-flash-loan-arbitrage/README.md

 3. Duplicate the .env.example file and rename it to .env.
 4. Run `forge test --fork-url $POLYGON_MAINNET_URL -vv` to see logs.

-This tutorial provides a basic template to help you understand and build your flash loan arbitrage bot on Polygon POS.
+This tutorial provides a basic template to help you understand flash loan arbitrage on Polygon POS.
 Make sure to customize and extend the code according to your requirements and risk tolerance.